survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 [Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition allowing to understand which dependencies contribute to the size of the overall result.

+### `DuplicatePackageCheckerPlugin`

+[duplicate-package-checker-webpack-plugin](https://www.npmjs.com/package/duplicate-package-checker-webpack-plugin) warns you if it finds single package multiple times in your build.
+This situation can be hard to spot otherwise.

 ### Webpack Chart

 ![Webpack Chart](images/webpack-chart.png)

 [Webpack Chart](https://alexkuz.github.io/webpack-chart/) is another similar visualization.

+### webpack-unused

+[webpack-unused](https://www.npmjs.com/package/webpack-unused) prints out unused files and can be used to understand which assets are no longer used and can be removed from the project.

 ### Stellar Webpack